Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version): Results

 \mysubsubsubsection{LUT used vs. unused} For this target, we compared the configuration for a route-thru \ac{lut} with an unused \ac{lut} as well, see Fig.~\ref{fig:results_Flash_LUTused}.
-The LLSI responses show a clear difference, although the corresponding area is smaller than on the Kintex-7 FPGA.
-The reason might be that the \acp{lut} on Kintex-7 have up to 6 inputs, while they only have 4 inputs on PolarFire, resulting in a significant difference in the number of contained \acp{mux}.
+The LLSI responses show a clear difference, although the corresponding area is smaller than on the Xilinx FPGAs.
+The reason might be that the \acp{lut} on Kintex-7 and UltraScale have up to 6 inputs, while they only have 4 inputs on PolarFire, resulting in a significant difference in the number of contained \acp{mux}.

 \mysubsubsubsection{LUT inputs 0 vs. 1} The area of differences when only the \ac{lut} inputs change are smaller than the differences between a used and unused \ac{lut} -- as can be expected, see Fig.~\ref{fig:results_Flash_LUTinp}.